 5.3.
-Minor Lot Split.
+Minor Lot Split/Lot Combination

 - (A) Applicability.
-The division of a single existing lot into two (2) legally separate lots, in lieu of complying with section 5.2, the subdivider may conform to the procedural requirements set out in this section.
+This section applies to the division of a single existing lot into two (2) legally separate lots or the combination of lots.
+In lieu of complying with section 5.2, the applicant may conform to the procedural requirements set out in this section.
 Minor lot splits shall not apply to a subdivision into more than two (2) lots or additional lot splits on contiguous land or within the same existing subdivision.
 The purpose of a minor lot split is to negate the need to plat a parcel into two (2) separate parcels via the formal subdivision process.
 The lot subject to the minor lot split cannot be part of or be created by a previous lot split. - (B) Application required.
-A subdivider shall apply to the Development Services Director on an application form for the division of a single existing lot into two lots, stating the applicant's plans for development with the following minimum criteria: - (1) A plan prepared by a registered professional engineer or surveyor showing the lot size, location of proposed buildings, location of easements, names of bordering streets, applicable building setbacks, names and locations of all bodies of water, wetlands and all other waterways and watercourses abutting or encroaching upon subject property.
+The applicant shall apply to the Development Services Director on an application form for the division of a single existing lot into two lots or combining lots, stating the applicant's plans for development with the following minimum criteria: - (1) A plan prepared by a registered professional engineer or surveyor showing the lot size, location of proposed buildings, location of easements, names of bordering streets, applicable building setbacks, names and locations of all bodies of water, wetlands and all other waterways and watercourses abutting or encroaching upon subject property.
 This plan must also show existing buildings and lot dimensions; - (2) A brief description of all utilities and City services, including sewers, potable water facilities, reuses, fire hydrants, electric and telephone poles, streetlights, storm drains and any other utilities or services relevant to the maintenance of subject properties; - (3) A listing of the names and addresses of the record owners abutting subject property; and